SchiefLab/Jade/README.md

 optional arguments:
   -h, --help            show this help message and exit -s [SCORETYPES [SCORETYPES ...]], --scoretypes [SCORETYPES [SCORETYPES ...]]
-                        list of score terms to extract -n TOP_N, --top_n TOP_N
+                        List of score terms to extract -n TOP_N, --top_n TOP_N
-                        Only list Top N when doing top scoring decoysDefault is to print all of them.
+                        Only list Top N when doing top scoring decoys or making pymol sessionsDefault is to print all of them.
   --top_n_by_10 TOP_N_BY_10
                         Top N by 10 percent total score to print out.
   --top_n_by_10_scoretype TOP_N_BY_10_SCORETYPE
                         Scoretype to use for any top N by 10 printing.
 If scoretype not present, won't do anything.
-  --decoy_names         List decoy names
+  --decoy_names [DECOY_NAMES [DECOY_NAMES ...]]
+                        Decoy names to use
-  -S, --summary         Compute stats summarizing data --list_scoretypes     List score term names
+  -S, --summary         Compute stats summarizing data -c, --csv             Output selected columns, top, and decoys as CSV.
+  --list_scoretypes     List score term names

+PDBLISTs:
+  Options for pdblist output

+  --make_pdblist        Output PDBlist file(s)
+  --pdblist_prefix PDBLIST_PREFIX
+                        Prefix to use for PDBLIST outputs --pdblist_outdir PDBLIST_OUTDIR
+                        Output dir for pdblist files

+PyMol:
+  Options for pymol session output

+  --pymol_session       Make pymol session(s) of the scoretypes specified --session_prefix SESSION_PREFIX
+                        Prefix used for output pymol session --session_outdir SESSION_OUTDIR
+                        Output dir for pymol sessions.
+  --native NATIVE       Native structure to use for pymol sessions.
+  --top_dir TOP_DIR     Top directory for PDBs if different than the directory
+                        of the scorefile
+  --ab_structure        Specify if the module is a renumbered antibody
+                        structure.
+Will run pymol script for ab-specific selection
+  --super SUPER         Super this selection instead of align all to.

 ```